The Pros and Cons of Staying in a Hostel

 The pros and cons of hostelling vary for every backpacker, and more importantly for every destination.
 For that reason, this list is extremely generalized and does not focus on any specifics.
 It is important to understand the culture of the country you are traveling to.
 Remember that not every country you go to will have the same cleanliness standards as wherever it is you call home.
 Toilets are not a worldwide necessity in bathrooms, neither is toilet paper.
 Be sure to do your research to save any gruesome surprises.
 Happy hostelling!

 Marrakech Rouge Hostels, for something cozy and different.

 When you do make that decision to Travel, it is an amazing life to enjoy, visiting different places, meeting up with different cultures, people and foods.
 So you have to always show a little respect when in a foreign country.
 Adapt to their style of living and accommodation styles, so choices of Hostels can be limited or an abundance of hostels everywhere.
 You will always meet new friends and acquaintances when traveling, which makes your life full of choices, on what or what not to do.

-There are good and even great Hostels around each country for a fair price, with reasonable conditions and for your payments and some even have fun amenities plus a chefs kitchens.
-So it is entirely up to the individual how they wish to travel, rest and spend money.
-Looking for a hostel/cheap apartment we suggest to go to Hostelworld where you will find 10’s of thousands of hostels to choose from around our world.
+There are good and even great Hostels around each country for a fair price, with reasonable conditions, and for your payments, and some even have fun amenities plus a chef’s kitchens.
+So it is entirely up to the individual how they wish to travel, rest, and spend money.
+Looking for a hostel/cheap apartment we suggest going to Hostelworld where you will find 10’s of thousands of hostels to choose from around our world.
 Staying in Ho Chi Min area, a Hostel there is only US$7 bucks a night, now that’s cheap!

 No matter where you travel, be prepared for anything, enjoy your new surroundings, respect their cultural differences, stay safe – happy travels!